Pishan hostage crisis: Events

-A Chinese state-run tabloid, The Global Times, cited a local official speaking on condition of anonymity as claiming that a party of 15 young men and their wives en route to Pakistani jihadist camps became lost near the mountainous areas of Pishan.
-Around 11 pm (1500 GMT) on December 28, they kidnapped two Uyghur goat shepherds in the town of Kuoshi Tage (Qoshtagh) and forced the shepherds to act as their guides.
+According to Global Times, the group of terror suspects had been trying to cross into Central Asia to receive jihadist training when they lost their way near Pishan.
+On 28 December, at around 11 pm (1500 GMT) they kidnapped two Uyghur goat shepherds in the town of Kuoshi Tage (Qoshtagh) and forced the shepherds to act as their guides.
 The kidnapping was witnessed by several workers at the Kuoshi Tage agricultural cooperative.

 At the border village of Mokoyla, the shepherds alerted local police to the group's intentions.
-Five police officers, led by Pishan deputy police chief Adil Abduveli, tried to persuade the party to abandon their plans, while negotiating for the shepherds' release.
-The party instead argued with the police, and when Abduveli touched one of the men's wives, a kidnapper stabbed Abdulveli to death and injured another police officer.
-According to local residents, the remaining police officers then opened fire, killing seven kidnappers and detaining four, who are charged with resisting arrest.
+Five police officers, led by Pishan County deputy police chief Adil Abduweli (阿迪力·阿布杜外力), tried to persuade the party to abandon their plans, while negotiating for the shepherds' release.
+The party instead argued with the police, and when Abduweli touched one of the men's wives, the kidnappers shot at them.
+Abdulweli was fatally stabbed and another police officer was injured.
+According to local residents, the remaining police officers returned fire, killing seven kidnappers and detaining four, who are charged with resisting arrest.
 The two hostages were freed, unharmed.

 The government did not announce the ethnicity of the kidnappers, except to say that they were ethnic minorities; Pishan residents interviewed by Radio Free Asia (RFA) confirmed that they were Uyghurs.
-The village chief of one of the Mokoyla hamlets unofficially claimed to identify two of the seven shot as Ablikim Abduqadir and Hebibulla Abduqadir.
-Hebibulla Abduqadir had taken a class taken three months prior in Artux which was considered an illegal religious activity.
+Memet Eziz Hapiz, village chief of the No. 8 village of the Mokoyla hamlets stated that the hostage-takers "were firm in their religious beliefs and liked to live according to their beliefs" and sought "religious freedom" abroad.
+Hapiz stated that one of the dead, Hebibulla Abduqadi, had taken an "illegal religious class" in Artush three months prior.

+The Uyghur Online website named six of the hostage-takers, four men and two women, all of whom were from Mokoyla.
+The Seydexmets were siblings.